Munbyn vs Rollo for UK Sellers (Best Thermal Printer for eBay & Marketplace Shipping)

 New reseller / Under 50 parcels per week → Buy Munbyn.

-Scaling / 100+ parcels per week / want slightly stronger ecosystem support → Consider Rollo.
+Scaling / 100+ parcels per week → Consider Rollo.

-The performance difference is smaller than YouTube reviewers make it seem.
+The performance difference is smaller than reviewers suggest.

 My Recommendation